dc-js/dc.js/docs/api-latest.md

 ```

 #### .centerBar(boolean)
 Whether the bar chart will render each bar centered around the data position on x axis.
-Default to false.
+Default: false

 #### .barPadding([padding])
 Get or set the spacing between bars as a fraction of bar size.
-Valid values are within 0-1.
+Valid values are between 0-1.
 Setting this value will also remove any previously set `gap`.
 See the
 [d3 docs](https://github.com/mbostock/d3/wiki/Ordinal-Scales#wiki-ordinal_rangeBands)
 for a visual description of how the padding is applied.

 #### .outerPadding([padding])
 Get or set the outer padding on an ordinal bar chart.
 This setting has no effect on non-ordinal charts.
-Padding equivlent in width to `padding * barWidth` will be added on each side of the chart.
+Will pad the width by `padding * barWidth` on each side of the chart.

 Default: 0.5

 #### .gap(gapBetweenBars)
-Manually set fixed gap (in px) between bars instead of relying on the default auto-generated gap.
-By default bar chart
+Manually set fixed gap (in px) between bars instead of relying on the default auto-generated
-implementation will calculate and set the gap automatically based on the number of data points and the length of the x axis.
+gap.
+By default the bar chart implementation will calculate and set the gap automatically
+based on the number of data points and the length of the x axis.

 #### .alwaysUseRounding([boolean])
-Set or get the flag which determines whether rounding is enabled when bars are centered (default: false).
+Set or get whether rounding is enabled when bars are centered.
+Default: false.
+If false, using
-If false, using rounding with centered bars will result in a warning and rounding will be ignored.
+rounding with centered bars will result in a warning and rounding will be ignored.
+This flag
-This flag has no effect if bars are not centered.
+has no effect if bars are not centered.

-When using standard d3.js rounding methods, the brush often doesn't align correctly with centered bars since the bars are offset.
+When using standard d3.js rounding methods, the brush often doesn't align correctly with
-The rounding function must add an offset to compensate, such as in the following example.
+centered bars since the bars are offset.
+The rounding function must add an offset to
+compensate, such as in the following example.
 ```js
 chart.round(function(n) {return Math.floor(n)+0.5});
 ```